lans.cloud Tools

 1. Paste your class list — one student per line, straight from your roster spreadsheet.

-2. Set the room shape — rows and desks per row; empty desks are fine and get spread naturally.
+2. Set the room shape — rows and desks per row; empty desks are fine, and Fill seats decides whether they spread out, collect at the back or front, or leave the class clustered in the middle.

-3. Add your rules — keep-apart pairs (talkers, siblings, rivals) and front-row placements (vision, hearing, focus needs).
+3. Add your rules — keep-apart pairs (talkers, siblings, rivals), sit-together pairs (reading buddies, peer helpers), and front-row placements (vision, hearing, focus needs).

 4. Generate, review, reshuffle — every click produces a new arrangement that honours all the rules.